-- Continue to explore ways to improve the coordination and interface of transit services, schedules, and information among multiple providers within San Mateo County with the goal of developing a seamless network for the user. - Continue to explore ways to provide easily understood bus and train service information at transit stations and other stops to reduce customer anxiety about accessing transit service.
+- Continue to explore ways to improve the coordination and interface of transit services, schedules, and information among multiple providers within San Mateo County with the goal of developing a seamless network for the user. - Continue to explore ways, including partnerships with private sector stakeholders, to provide easily understood bus and train service information at transit stations and other stops to reduce customer anxiety about accessing transit service.